sysrpl/Codebot.Web/README.md

 ### Formatting Templates

-In addition to inserting tempaltes into your pages, you can also use format specifiers to control how those properties are formatted.
-For example if you have a property on your handler called ``DontatedAmount`` of type ``double`` it could be formatted like so:
+In addition to inserting templates into your page files, you can also use format specifiers to control how those properties are converted.
+For example if you have a property on your handler class called ``DontatedAmount`` of type ``double`` it could be formatted like so:

 ```html
     <p>We've received a total of {DonatedAmount:C2}!</p>